Module 6: The Digital Detective — Troubleshooting and Search

 Hands-On Exercise: The Case of the Broken Manifest

-Section titled “Hands-On Exercise: The Case of the Broken Manifest”In this exercise, you will create a fresh repository with a simulated history, intentionally introduce a subtle bug, bury it under dozens of irrelevant commits, and then use git bisect and git blame to solve the forensic case.
+Section titled “Hands-On Exercise: The Case of the Broken Manifest”In this exercise, you will create a fresh repository with simulated history, introduce a subtle Kubernetes-style bug, bury it under routine commits, and use automated bisection plus targeted blame to find the evidence.
+The lab is intentionally local and safe: it does not require a cluster, and the validation script checks the manifest text so you can focus on the Git investigation mechanics before applying the same pattern to server-side Kubernetes validation.

 Step 1: Scenario Setup